rdegouveia/Getting-CleaningData_CourseraProject/README.md

     #with subjects, variables measured and activities from train set:
     output<-cbind(output,X_train)

-2nd: then the function merges the test set.
+Then the function merges the test set.
 It means the tables: X_test,y_test, replacing y_test with the activities names and replacing column's names of X_test with names from features.txt.
 Same steps saw above but in this case with files from test set.

 <!-- -->